The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 In this guide to planning the best Disney World itinerary we break down all the things you need to know to help you have an amazing Disney vacation.

-We love visiting Disney World.
-The last few years we have had amazing opportunities at the parks and resorts.
+We really love visiting Disney World and the last few years we have had amazing experiences at the parks and resorts.
 Visiting Disney World has become a family tradition for us and each visit holds a special memory.

-We have done a 3 day Disney Itinerary, 5 day Disney World itinerary, and everything in between.
-My goal for sharing this 7 day Disney World itinerary is to show you the options.
+We have done a 2 day Disney Itinerary, 5 day Disney World itinerary, and everything in between.
+No matter how many days you have for your Disney vacation this planning guide will help.